GET IN TOUCH

 New Online Payment Plan Options for Taxpayers

 The IRS has expanded access to its online payment plan system, allowing more taxpayers to manage their accounts digitally.
-Under the new rules, individuals with less than $50,000 in combined tax penalties and interest qualify for streamlined enrollment.
+Under the updated rules, individuals with $50,000 or less in combined tax, penalties, and interest qualify for streamlined online enrollment.

 Through the secure portal at IRS.gov, taxpayers can check their tax balance, adjust their payment amount, and view scheduled payments.
-The system also provides instant confirmation of changes and displays a locked padlock icon on official notices to help users identify legitimate IRS communications.
+The system also provides instant confirmation of changes, making it easier to track and manage an active agreement without waiting for mailed responses or phone support.

 These upgrades are designed to reduce paperwork and speed up approvals, with most taxpayers now able to complete the entire process in minutes rather than waiting on mailed responses or phone support.